MatrixAINetwork/MATRIX_AI/README.md

 - Discuss on the research outcomes related with fault-tolerant system, safe VM and hot fixing;

 - Complete the detailed design on fault-tolerance VMs against overflow vulnerabilities;

+- Complete the code merging of safe contract upgrade funtionality;